MarcusHarrisUConn/quarto-docker-demo/README.md

+For instructions on how to reproduce the files in this repo, use this link: https://github.com/MarcusHarrisUConn/quarto-docker-demo/blob/main/Instructions.md

 # Quarto Docker Demo

 A minimal, reproducible R + Quarto workflow packaged in Docker.
 Run RStudio Server in your browser, render to HTML/PDF, and share the exact environment across Windows, macOS, and Linux.